itsvictoroyedeji/shopify-sections/README.md

 ## To use

+Create 2 files: `flickity.css` and `flickity.pkgd.min.js` under the `Assets` folder in Shopify.
+Then copy the code I have (from the same filenames) and paste into Shopify. e.g: `assets/flickty.css` `assets/flickity.pkgd.min.js`

 Copy the `base.css` file and paste it to the bottom of your `assets/base.css` file in Shopify.

 Then create a `mobile.css` file under `Assets` in Shopify and copy/paste my `mobile.css` code to your new assets/mobile.css file in Shopify.